Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Maximal simply connected Lorentzian surfaces with a Killing field

 Let $(X,K)$ be a simply connected Lorentzian surface admitting a non-trivial Killing field $K$.
-Denote by $\mathcal{E}_X$ the space of leaves of the foliation defined by the Killing field.
-The transverse coordinate $\textbf{x} \in C^{\infty}(X,\R)$ induces a local diffeomorphism \footnote{ We use the french terminology and say that a manifold $\mathcal{E}$ is "étalé" in $\R$ if there is a local diffeomorphism from $\mathcal{E}$ into $\R$ (Definition \ref{Définition variété étalée}).} of $\mathcal{E}_X$ on $\R$, making it into a manifold $\mathcal{E}_X$ of dimension $1$, generally non-Haussdorf, on which we can define a Riemannian structure by taking the metric $\sigma =\text{d}\textbf{x}^2$.
+Denote by $\mathcal{E}_X$ the space of leaves of the foliation defined by $K$.
+It is an orientable $1$-dimensional Riemannian manifold with a countable base, generally non-Haussdorf.
 In this paragraph, we examine the topology and the geometry of this manifold: \begin{itemize} \item What are the possible branch points in $\mathcal{E}_X$ ?
-Do they satisfy some combinatorial property (existence of global constraints on the set of branch points)? \item Completeness of $\mathcal{E}_X$ (regarded as a Riemannian manifold) ? \end{itemize} In the elementary case, i.e. when the norm of $ K $ does not vanish, the space of leaves is homeomorphic to the real line; indeed, since $ X $ is homeomorphic to the plane, null cones determine two one dimensional foliations all of whose leaves are homeomorphic to the line, and which are moreover everywhere transverse to $ K $ since the norm of the Killing field does not vanish.
-The space of leaves can then be parameterized by a maximal null geodesic. {\$em In the following, $ X $ is assumed to be non-elementary}.
+Do they satisfy some combinatorial property (existence of global constraints on the set of branch points) ? \item Completeness of $\mathcal{E}_X$ for the induced pseudometric topology (introduced at the end of this paragraph) ? \end{itemize} In the elementary case, i.e. when the norm of $ K $ does not vanish, the space of leaves is homeomorphic to the real line; indeed, since $ X $ is homeomorphic to the plane, null cones determine two $1$-dimensional foliations all of whose leaves are homeomorphic to the line, and which are moreover everywhere transverse to $ K $ since the norm of the latter does not vanish.
+The space of leaves can then be parameterized by a maximal null geodesic. {\em In the following, $ X $ is assumed to be non-elementary}.